trustroots-community/trustrots/src/content/index.md

 ## TL;DR

 Trustroots Foundation was [dissolved on 24 May 2022](https://find-and-update.company-information.service.gov.uk/company/09489825).
 Since July 2022, it has been operated by 3 private people, 2 of them former board members.
 Community members have been [intentionally kept](https://github.com/Trustroots/trustroots/commit/1a9185bc39e437290b0d4ccc07fb08be294844ef) in [dark about this](https://github.com/Trustroots/trustroots/issues/2585) by [people](https://github.com/chmac) [in](https://github.com/guaka) [control](https://github.com/robokow).

 On 25 January 2024, volunteers were kicked out from Trustroots Github organization.

-The 3 people in control [write about decentralization](https://github.com/trustroots/nostroots), but perform censorship and centralization of control.
+The people in control [write about decentralization](https://github.com/trustroots/nostroots), but perform censorship and centralization of control.

 ## What can I do?

 Please join us in [Trustroots Matrix channels](https://matrix.to/#/#volunteers:trustrooters.org).
-Write message to the people in control.
+Write message to the people in control via Trustroots.
 Open issues and comment on GitHub, if you don't mind getting banned.
-Subscribe for email updates.
+Subscribe for email updates (coming soon).

 ## Details